How to Cancel Print Job in Windows 11

 Troubleshooting a stuck print queue

-[ADMIN PRIVILEGES REQUIRED]: You must run these commands as an administrator.
+[ADMIN PRIVILEGES REQUIRED]: You’ll need to run these commands as an administrator.
 Open the Start menu, type ‘cmd’, right-click it, and select ‘Run as administrator’.

 net stop spoolerdel /Q /F /S %systemroot%\System32\Spool\Printers\*.*net start spooler

-After running these, your print queue should be empty.
+After running these commands, your print queue should be empty.
 If issues persist, try the official Microsoft Print Troubleshooter.

 Summary

-Canceling a stuck print job is simple.
+Canceling a stuck print job is usually quite straightforward.
 You can reach the queue through the taskbar icon or the Windows Settings menu.
 If a job refuses to go away, use the command line to restart the Print Spooler service.
 Keeping your queue clear ensures your printer runs smoothly.

 Why does my print job say ‘Deleting’ but never disappears?

-This happens when the Print Spooler service is stuck or the printer is still trying to communicate with the computer.
+This happens when the Print Spooler service gets stuck, or if your printer is still trying to communicate with the computer.
 The job is marked for deletion, but the system cannot finish the task.
 Restarting the Print Spooler service usually forces the system to clear the stuck file immediately.

 Do I need to restart my printer after canceling a job?